 - 2.2 A councillor should not raise matters relating to the conduct or capability of an officer at any public session of a meeting.
-In the event that any councillor has a complaint concerning an officer's behaviour, conduct or capability and is unable to resolve same through discussions with the officer concerned, they should raise the matter in the first instance with the officer's service leader or director.
-If after receiving a written report from the service leader or director, a councillor remains concerned, the Managing Director should be advised.
+In the event that any councillor has a complaint concerning an officer's behaviour, conduct or capability and is unable to resolve same through discussions with the officer concerned, they should raise the matter in the first instance with the officer's head of service or director.
+If after receiving a written report from the head of service or director, a councillor remains concerned, the Managing Director should be advised.
 In the event that a decision is taken to take action against an officer in respect of a complaint lodged by a councillor, such action shall be conducted in accordance with the Council's disciplinary rules and procedures. - 2.3 Similarly, officers should not raise matters relating to the conduct or capability of a councillor at any public session of a meeting.
-Where an officer feels that he/she has not been properly treated by a councillor, they should raise the matter with their service leader, director or the Managing Director, as appropriate.
-In the event that the member of staff does not feel able to discuss the matter directly with the councillor concerned, the service leader, director or Managing Director will take the appropriate action by approaching the councillor concerned and/or his or her group leader.
+Where an officer feels that he/she has not been properly treated by a councillor, they should raise the matter with their head of service, director or the Managing Director, as appropriate.
+In the event that the member of staff does not feel able to discuss the matter directly with the councillor concerned, the head of service, director or Managing Director will take the appropriate action by approaching the councillor concerned and/or his or her group leader.